Our Team

 David C. Martin

-David’s drawings and watercolors have been exhibited throughout the U.S., including “On Site: Travel Sketches by Architects” at Hunter College, “line.dot – Drawing the Design Process at the Martin Design Studio” at UCLA, and “Form Follows Software: A Revolution in the Architectural Process” at USC, University of Arizona, and Cal Poly San Luis Obispo.
-He is also the author of JoyRide, which chronicles his travels through Mexico.
+His drawings and watercolors have been exhibited throughout the United States, including “On Site: Travel Sketches by Architects” at Hunter College, “line.dot-Drawing the Design Process at the Martin Design Studio” at UCLA, and “Form Follows Software: A Revolution in the Architectural Process” at USC, University of Arizona, and Cal Poly San Luis Obispo.

 Mary Martin